ucsf-wynton/wynton-website-hpc/docs/howto/rstudio.md

 ## RStudio Desktop over X11 Forwarding

 <div class="alert alert-warning" role="alert" markdown="1">
-It is <em>not</em> possible to run RStudio Desktop via X2Go, because X2Go does not support the modern graphical protocols that RStudio Desktop requires.
+It is _not_ possible to run RStudio Desktop via X2Go, because X2Go does not support the modern graphical protocols that RStudio Desktop requires.
 </div>

 To run the RStudio Desktop client, you must be logged via [SSH with X11 forwarding enabled].
 Then load the `rstudio` (Desktop) module from the CBI stack and launch `rstudio`: